Ansa89/identicon-c/README.md

 The original algorithm for identicon creation is from [identicon.js](https://github.com/stewartlord/identicon.js) by [stewartlord](https://github.com/stewartlord).

+The [cairo](cairo) directory contains the initial version and shouldn't be used (consider it like a proof of concept).

 ### Compiling
 You can choose from 3 different libraries to calculate the hash: